CKalitin/ckalitin.github.io/_posts/2024-05-25-overallocation-of-labour.md

  - Christopher Kalitin
 ---

-You are not going to learn anything I am just writing my thoughts.
 Go to where the vibes are.

 #### <b>How many watts do you use?</b>